remiscarlet/mmd-foo/projects/Alice_Cynical_Night_Plan/README.md

 - 2021/07/20
 	- render.8 - Add credits as 3d objects using Blender.
 	- render.8-a - Lots of material adjustments for credits text.
 Outline on, texture as blue concrete powder for titles and lapis lazuli for names, add toon01, set reflection ~103-105 (AL4).
 Reposition credits text and camera for better framing.
+	- render.8-b - Adjust intro cam work a bit.
+Adjust framing to emphasize skirt spin a bit more at ~2:28 and ~2:38.
+Redo "arm slams" at 2:39-2:41
 - 2021/07/19
 	- render.4 - Clean up/smooth out a lot of the interpolation heavy movements.
 Add motions for first half of bridge (~1:43)
 	- render.5 - Lots of new cam motion. ~2:13